OctopusDeploy/AD-lab/README.md

 Vagrant will be needed to provision the virtual machines and ansible to automate their configuration.

+> NOTE: From a 'cold start', you're going to download over 6GB of images here, mostly the Windows Server VM image.
+This might take some time.

 ### Setup

 The default domain will be octopusadlab.local, on the subnet 192.168.56.1/24 and each machine has only been allocated with 1024MB of memory.
 If you want to change some of these settings some small modifications are required inside the configuration files.

-NOTE: On macOS Big Sur, you will need to `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES` before running `ansible-playbook` to work around a bug in Python on macOS.
+> NOTE: On macOS Big Sur, you will need to `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES` before running `ansible-playbook` to work around a [bug in Python on macOS](https://github.com/ansible/ansible/issues/49207).

 To have the lab up and running the two commands you need to run are:
 - `vagrant up`